Joel4U/SpanIE/README.md

 # SpanIE
 A span-based joint named entity recognition (NER) and relation extraction model with Roberta

 This code repository has been restructured based on [JointIE](https://github.com/JiachengLi1995/JointIE/) for the purpose of dependency transition models.
-It mainly references the following models and code:
+It mainly references the following models and codes:

 Generalizing Natural Language Analysis through Span-relation Representations (ACL2020). [paper] (https://arxiv.org/abs/1911.03822)